eldipa/xoz/docs/xoz-format.md

 are *object descriptors*.

 If `A` is before than `B`
 (schematically `[..
 A ..
-B ..]`), then the library guarantee that if a reordering happen, the *relative order* between the objects *will not change*.
+B ..]`), then the library guarantees that if a reorder happen, the *relative order* between the objects *will not change*.

 In other words, `A` will still be before `B`.

-For *continuations* something similar applies: if an object `A` has 2 *continuations* `a1` and `a2` and `a1` is before `a2`, then the library guarantees that if a reordering happen, `A` will still be before `a1` and `a1` will still be before `a2`
+For *continuations* something similar applies: if an object `A` has 2 *continuations* `a1` and `a2` and `a1` is before `a2`, then the library guarantees that if a reorder happen, `A` will still be before `a1` and `a1` will still be before `a2`
 (schematically `[..
 A .. a1 .. a2..]`)

 The library also must guarantee that any *continuation* of an *object* appear after the *object descriptor*.

-The relative order preserved can be used by the application to encode the rendering order for example.
+The relative order preserved can be used by Xournal++ to encode the rendering order of the objects of a *page*.

 ### Compaction